pepitosoft/wikka_action_github/Readme.md

 ## What is this?

 This is a a action plugin for easily integrate GitHub projects.
+For now only get the README of the project, but this can grow.

 Easy step: